IBM/kar/docs/KAR.md

 components later joining the application.

-Since KAR may persist state indefinitely, components should make sure to delete unnecessary content from the persistent store, or set content to expire after a delay.
-KAR will also provide tools to monitor, examine, and cleanup persistent state.
+Since KAR may persist state indefinitely, components should make sure to delete unnecessary content from the persistent store.

+The KAR CLI makes it possible to purge the application state.

 ## Actors

+KAR includes a virtual actor model that provides system-managed stateful entities.
+An application component can support one or more _actor types_ and host many _actor instances_ of the supported types.
+The entire actor lifecycle of these actor instances is managed by the KAR runtime.

-KAR provides support for _actors_.
-An _actor instance_ (or actor in short) is a logically independent unit of compute and state, typically much smaller than an application component.
+An actor instance (or actor in short) is a logically independent unit of compute and state, typically much smaller than an application component.
 An actor instance offers _methods_ that can query and/or update the state of the actor instance and invoke other actors.
 Actors offer a single-threaded execution model where two method invocations on an actor instance may not make progress concurrently.

-Every actor instance is an instance of an _actor type_.
+Every actor instance is an instance of an actor type.
 Actor instances of the same type are expected to offer the same methods and logically represent entities of the same kind but with different state.